ludwig-ai/ludwig-docs/src/docs/user_guide.md

 Running hyper-parameter optimization with Fiber is a little bit different from other executors because there are docker building and pushing involved, so here `fiber run` command, which takes care of those aspects, is used to run hyper-parameter optimization on a cluster:

-`fiber run ludwig hyperopt --dataset train.csv -mdf hyperopt.yaml`
+`fiber run ludwig hyperopt --dataset train.csv -cf hyperopt.yaml`

 Check out [Fiber's documentation](https://uber.github.io/fiber/getting-started/#running-on-a-computer-cluster) for more details on running on clusters.